paulhibbitts/published-markdown-files/scratch.md

 A: On YOUR GitHub/server.
 You keep full control.

 **Q: Can I use private repos?**
 A: Yes!
-Enable GitHub Pages, then use that URL.
+Enable GitHub Pages, then use those raw URLs

 **Q: Will Google index my pages?**
 A: No (client-side rendering).
 Perfect for LMS content!